damartripamungkas/botdexdamar/README.md

 ![](https://github.com/damartripamungkas/botdexdamar/blob/main/images/logo.png)\
 combination botsniper and botexploit\
 botsniper = buy tokens if tokens already have liquidity or activate swap quickly.\
-botexploit = it's so hard to explain but the features in this are frontrun, backrun, arbitrange.
+botexploit = it's so hard to explain but the features in this are frontrun, backrun.

 all botdexdamar features require 1 target token to execute.